getherbie/herbie/README.md

 Thanks to its plugin system Herbie CMS is highly customizable and brings support for:

 * Application and Route Middlewares
-* Event Handlers and Interception Filters
+* Event Handlers and Intercepting Filters
 * Twig Filters, Twig Globals, Twig Functions and Twig Tests

 Herbie CMS implements the following PHP standard recommendations: